 There are three routes for authors to be compliant with Plan S and BMJ supports all three routes:

-1. Offering fully open access journals: A third of our journals are fully open access.
+- Publish in open access journals or platforms – A third of our journals are fully open access.
 In this model, authors pay an Article Processing Charge (APC) levied upon acceptance to make the article immediately available on publication. cOAlition S funders will continue to financially support APCs in open access journals.
-Browse the full list of our open access journals.
+Browse our full list of open access journals.